-The government set out their definition of British values in the 2011 Prevent Strategy which were reinforced in September 2014.
-These new regulations sit alongside the requirements of the Equalities Act, which also applies to all types of schools.
+The government set out their definition of British values in the 2011 Prevent Strategy which was reinforced in September 2014.
+These new regulations sit alongside the requirements of the Equalities Act, which also apply to all types of schools.

 We agree with the Department for Education’s five-part definition of British values:

 - tolerance of those of different faiths and beliefs